No More Tours II: Cancelled tour dates

+The show in Hershey, Pennsylvania was originally slated for June 8, 2019 but was rescheduled to June 6, 2020 due to surgery recovered and pneumonia.

-These tour dates were supposed to be run after delays due to the COVID-19 pandemic and Osbourne's medical treatment, but were cancelled when Osbourne retired from touring on 1 February 2023.
+And the rest of these tour dates were supposed to be run after delays due to the COVID-19 pandemic and Osbourne's medical treatment, but were cancelled when Osbourne retired from touring on 1 February 2023.